 Visit us today to explore our collection of historic photographs and artifacts from Kentville, the Dominion Atlantic Railway, and more.

-Now Available!
+Still Available!
 “Glimpses of the Dominion Atlantic Railway” 2023 Calendar